ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/catalogs_and_services.md

 3. Provide the **Name** and **URL** for the repository:
    - **Name**: Local name to identify this repository.
 For example, `Example Workflows`.
    - **Url**: Git repository URL.
 For example, `https://github.com/ManageIQ/workflows-examples`.
    - **SCM Branch**: Git repository branch name.
-For example, leave this field blank if you want to use the existing `provision-vm-small-med-large.asl` script blank or use a branch name like `sm-md-lg` if you have edited or created your own workflow script.
+For example, leave this field blank if you want to use the existing `provision-vm-small-med-large.asl` script from the master branch, or use a branch name like `sm-md-lg` if you have edited or created your own workflow script.
 4. Click **Save**.

 #### Create a Provisioning Dialog